 The Renault ZOE supports both AC Level 2 and AC Level 3 charging.
 On three phase AC, it can charge at 43 kiloWatts, using this same Mennekes type 2 connector.

-CHAdeMO DC Fast Charging
+CHAdeMO DC Fast Charging for electric cars

 This is the CHAdeMO charging plug and socket.
 CHAdeMO was designed in Japan with its first deployment in 2008, making it the first DC fast charging system.
 According to the CHAdeMO Association website, over 10,000 CHAdeMO stations have been installed worldwide as of December 2015.
 Typical stations support DC Fast Charging at rates up 50 kiloWatts.